Pratush-Tiwari/Pratush-Tiwari/README.md

 - 👋 Hi, I’m @Pratush-Tiwari.
-I am a Third-Year Undergraduate student pursuing my major in Civil Engineering at IIT Kharagpur.
 - 👀 I have several intrigues and hobbies to practice and develop my skills, such as Competitive Programming, Web Development, Visual Designing, etc.
 - 🌱 I have a zealousness for innovation and love solving problems in ingenious ways.

 - 📫 Looking forward to connecting.
-Reach out to me at pratushtiwari011@kgpian.iitkgp.ac.in
+Reach out to me at pratushtiwari01@gmail.com

 <!---